Fillability obstructions for high-dimensional confoliations: Introduction

-We call \textbf{confoliation} a hyperplane field $\xi=\ker\alpha$ on an odd dimensional manifold $M$ for which there is a two-form $\mu$ on $M$ (possibly not of maximal rank) which is \textbf{symplectically compatible}\footnote{Note that this symplectic compatibility is a well-defined property for $\xi$, i.e. does not depend on the choice of defining one-form.} with the \textbf{conformal partial-symplectic class} $\CpS_\xi$ of $\xi$, i.e.\ such that $f\mu + g\d\alpha$ is positively non-degenerate on $\xi$ for all $f$ and $g$ positive functions in $M$.
-In particular, the form $\mu$ has to be non-degenerate along the \textbf{characteristic distribution} $\cK_\xi=\ker(\d\alpha\vert_{\xi})\subset \xi$ of $\xi$.
-Note that the latter is a distribution in a generalized sense, namely, it's a closed as subset of $\xi$ that is union of vector subspaces $(\cK_\xi)_p$ of $\xi_p$ for each $p\in M$.
+We point out that $\cK_\xi$ is a distribution in a generalized sense, namely, it's a closed subset of $\xi$ that is the union of vector subspaces $(\cK_\xi)_p$ of $\xi_p$ for each $p\in M$.
 The rank of $(\cK_\xi)_p$ is not necessarily constant, but it is at least upper semi-continuous, and always even.
-Moreover, $\cK_\xi$ is involutive, i.e.\ closed under Lie brackets, and hence will be referred to as the \emph{characteristic foliation} of $\xi$.
+Moreover, $\cK_\xi$ is involutive, i.e.\ closed under Lie brackets, and hence will be referred to as the \textbf{characteristic foliation} of $\xi$.
 Regular points of $\cK_\xi$, namely points of the underlying manifold $M$ around which the rank of $\cK_\xi$ is constant, form an open and dense subset of $M$, and it's not hard to see that $\cK_\xi$ is in fact a regular foliation over this set of regular points.

-We gave a definition in terms of symplectically compatible differential two-forms instead of using almost complex structures as we believe it is more natural as an overall perspective encompassing both questions of symplectic fillability and approximation by contact structures.
-That being said, for the study of symplectic fillability we will need also a special type of almost complex structures on the confoliation, which is more restrictive than the one in \cite{ET_confoliations}.
-Namely, we say that an complex structure $J_\xi$ on a hyperplane field $\xi$ is \textbf{tamed by $\CpS_{\xi}$}, or more simply \textbf{tamed by $\xi$}, if for any one-form $\alpha$ defining $\xi$ we have

-{Note that also for a $J_\xi$ which is only weakly tamed any vector $v\in\cK_\xi$ satisfies $\d\alpha\vert_\xi (v,J_\xi v)=0$; the additional information that tameness guarantees is then that vectors in $\cK_\xi$ are the only ones for which this happens.
-In particular, \eqref{eqn:strictly_tamed_intro} implies that $\cK_\xi$ is $J_\xi$-invariant.} We will call \textbf{tame} a confoliation $\xi$ for which there is such a $J$.
-We also point out that for a hyperplane field $\xi$, the existence of a $J_{\xi}$ tamed by $\CpS_{\xi}$ implies the existence of a symplectically compatible form $\mu$.
-The converse, i.e.\ obtaining a taming $J_{\xi}$ from a symplectically compatible $\mu$, is true in the contact case \cite{MNW} but is a more delicate issue in the confoliated case, exactly due to the fact that $\CpS_\xi$ doesn't have constant rank (see \Cref{sec:confoliations} for a more detailed discussion).